Imperator totius Hispaniae: Late Middle Ages

+Alfonso X of Castile, reigned 1252–1284, would run in the 1257 imperial election during the Interregnum of the Holy Roman Empire and claim the titles rex Romanorum and imperator electus.
+He legitimized his claim through his descent from Holy Roman Emperor Frederick Barbarossa, Byzantine Emperor Isaac II Angelos and the previous Spanish emperors.
+There had been a debate if Alfonso X was inspired by the Spanish imperial tradition or by Roman imperial tradition.
+The description of the coronation of Alfonso VII in later editions of the Estoria de España, which were written after his denunciation of the imperial titles in 1275, were influenced by his failed attempt.
+Additionally, the Siete Partidas, which had been written in the context of said Fecho del Imperio, came from a Leonese–Castilian tradition rather than Imperial tradition.

 Alfonso XI of Castile, reigned 1312–1350, used the title "by the grace of God, Emperor of Spain" (in Old Spanish) in the fuero he granted to Guadalajara in 1337: Don Alfonso, por la gracia de Dios, emperador de España.
 It had already been used of him in the Chronicle of Cardeña (1327), which says that "Lord Alfonso inherited the realm and was raised Emperor of Spain" (D. Alfonso heredó el regno, è fue alzado Emperador de España).

 In the Late Middle Ages there spread belief in a "Last World Emperor who, at the end of days, would resign his imperium directly to God in Jerusalem at Golgotha".
 In Spain this belief was combined with Joachimism and prophecies attributed to Isidore of Seville to produce belief in a future Spanish emperor, variously named el Encubierto (the Hidden One), el Murciélago (the Bat) or el Nuevo David (the New David).
 It was thought that each succeeding Spanish king might be the hidden one who would defeat the Antichrist and begin the conquest of Islamdom from Granada to Mecca.
 These expectations reached a fever pitch during the reign of Ferdinand II of Aragon between 1480 and 1513.